 Of the complexiies above, competition in manufacturing industry is greater than ever before.
 To succeed, you need to show a higher value proposition to the market and your customers.
 Whether it is through faster response times, higher quality products, or exceptional customer service and relationships, manufacturers are being asked to do more.
 To maintain a competitive advantage, you require flexibility in your manufacturing operations and must continually drive innovation—not only in the marketplace but also in how you do business.

-Microsoft Dynamics AX is a manufacturing ERP solution that is architected with flexibility and change in mind, built with operational excellence at its core, and focused on allowing you to drive innovation and be the market leader.
+Microsoft Dynamics 365 is a manufacturing ERP solution that is architected with flexibility and change in mind, built with operational excellence at its core, and focused on allowing you to drive innovation and be the market leader.
 It will answer all your manufacturing ERP requirements, be they discrete, batch, process, lean or project based.
 Today’s manufacturers are facing increased competition from supposed lower cost areas as the world seemingly becomes smaller to business.
-Dynamics AX has the ability to help companies increase their competitiveness in the areas of: –
+Dynamics 365 has the ability to help companies increase their competitiveness in the areas of: –

 - Customer Service